Fall 2012: Success at School

 How to Cut Homework Time in Half

-The amount of time spent agonizing over assignments bears no direct correlation to the quantity of knowledge and learning attained.
+The amount of time spent agonizing over assignments bares no direct correlation to the quantity of knowledge and learning attained.
 In other words, homework that takes forever is pointless.
 So learn how to blast through school work with these tips for parents and teachers of children with ADHD.

 Reading to Remember